SIGCHI Guideline for Supporting HCI in Developing Worlds

 For any SIGCHI supported activities, SIGCHI’s support should be acknowledged properly to the activity participants and in public by the local organizers.
 In the long term and in a way both parties feel comfortable, SIGCHI would expect the support to lead to establishing some stable mutual beneficial relationships with the local communities, which could be, but is not limited to, one or more of the following:

-Proposals for funding should follow the procedure outlined in the SIGCHI Development fund process, however the SIGCHI EC champion will always be the SIGCHI Adjunct Chair for Developing Worlds.
+Proposals for funding should follow the procedure outlined in the SIGCHI Development fund process (as part of its quarterly application process).

-Generally this will be for the local communities to come up with proposal ideas, discuss back and forth with the SIGCHI EC champion to identify feasible activities, develop the ideas into proposals, and submit the proposals for the SIGCHI EC to review and approve.
+Generally this will be for the local communities to come up with proposal and to identify feasible activities, develop the ideas into proposals, and submit the proposals for consideration.

 For the proposals where financial support is provided, SIGCHI will not provide upfront funds.
 The local organizers, after the activities, will need to follow ACM processes for reimbursement with receipts.